notwaldorf/tiny-care-terminal/README.md

   - `TTC_SAY_BOX = parrot | bunny | llama | cat | yeoman | mario | ironman | minions | panda`, to party with a different parrot (or,
     more specifically: to have a different animal say a message in the big box).
 You can create your own custom art(.ansi file) [here](https://gauravchl.github.io/ansi-art/webapp/) and download and supply it's absolute path to render it within box. (eg: `TTC_SAY_BOX='/Users/om/desktop/cat.ansi'`)
   - `TTC_REPOS`, a comma separated list of repos to look at for `git` commits.
-  If you're having trouble launching `tiny-care-terminal` and it seems to crash fetching your commits, make sure the paths you're using are fully qualified -- that is, use `/Users/notwaldorf/Code` rather than `~/Code`.
   - `TTC_REPOS_DEPTH` is the max directory-depth to look for git repositories in the directories defined with `TTC_REPOS` (by default 1).
 Note that the deeper the directory depth, the slower the results will be fetched.